renn0xtek9/Arithmos/doc/development/source/tutorial-cont.rst

-To handle a non-empty token, the widget updates the interface reporting on number of data items on the input, then does the data sampling using Orange's routines for these, and updates the interface reporting on the number of sampled instances.
+To handle a non-empty token, the widget updates the interface reporting on number of data items on the input, then does the data sampling using Arithmos's routines for these, and updates the interface reporting on the number of sampled instances.
 Finally, the sampled data is sent as a token to the output channel defined as `Output.sample`.